miguellofredo85/linpeas/README.md

 # linpeas
-linpeas script so I can easily download it
+LinPEAS script so I can easily download it

+Please support the original author at https://github.com/carlospolop/PEASS-ng/releases/tag/20220529